Robatjazi/COVID-19/README.md

 I amgoing t use 56 case as positive samples and use [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) dataset for negative samples.

-Following is the first experiment using VGG16 network:
+* In the first experminet I used VGG16 networ, you can find the results in vgg16network2.ipynb
+* In the first experminet I used VGG16 networ, you can find the results in vgg16network2.ipynb